Rattler, No. 3 Oklahoma hold off Nebraska 23-16 - NewsBreak

 Rattler, No. 3 Oklahoma hold off Nebraska 23-16

-Celebrating the 50-year anniversary of the “Game of the Century” — No. 1 Nebraska’s 35-31 win over No. 2 Oklahoma in 1971 — the teams rewarded their nostalgic fans with a competitive contest.
-The programs had a fierce, yet respectful rivalry in the Big Eight and Big 12, with Nebraska winning five national titles and Oklahoma claiming four between 1970 and 2000.
+Celebrating the 50-year anniversary of the “Game of the Century” — No. 1 Nebraska’s 35-31 win over No. 2 Oklahoma in 1971, the teams rewarded their nostalgic fans with a competitive contest.

-“It was just a hard-fought game,” Oklahoma coach Lincoln Riley said.
-“You knew it would be.
-There’s a lot of pride in these two programs.
-Both these programs have won a lot of games, a lot of championships.
-To bring this game back — I think everybody sensed how special it would be.
-Both teams rose to the occasion and gave us a great college football game.”

-It was their first meeting since 2010 — right before Nebraska left the Big 12 for the Big Ten — and it was memorable and much closer than expected.
-The Sooners were a three-touchdown favorite and there were even reports during the offseason that Nebraska looked at possibly trying to reschedule the game for its rebuilding program to another year.

-Nebraska got the ball trailing by a touchdown with 57 seconds remaining and no timeouts.
-The Sooners sacked Adrian Martinez twice on the final drive, and the Cornhuskers could not manage a first down.
+In the first meeting between the former conference rivals since 2010, Nebraska got the ball trailing by a touchdown with 57 seconds remaining and no timeouts.
+The Cornhuskers could not manage a first down.

-Eric Gray ran for 84 yards on 15 carries and Kennedy Brooks added 75 yards on 14 attempts for the Sooners (3-0), who gained 408 yards.
+Eric Gray ran for 84 yards on 15 carries and Kennedy Brooks added 75 yards on 14 attempts for the Sooners (3-0).

-Martinez passed for 289 yards and a touchdown for Nebraska (2-2), which sought its first win over a ranked team since 2015.
+Adrian Martinez passed for 289 yards and a touchdown for Nebraska (2-2), which was seeking its first win over a ranked team since 2015.

-“Our guys aren’t into moral victories,” Martinez said.
-“We want to win games.
-Simple as that.
-There are definitely a lot of positives to take away from today, and we will do that once we watch the film.
-But at the end of the day, we lost the game.
-So that is that.”

 Oklahoma opened with an old-school 14-play, 75-yard drive.
 Rattler sneaked in from the 1 to give the Sooners a 7-0 lead.